rtk-incubator/rtk-query/README.md

           method: 'DELETE',
         };
       },
--      invalidates: [{type: 'User'}]
+-      invalidates: ['User']
 +      invalidates: (_, arg) => [({type: 'User', id: arg})]
     }),
 ```

 notable things:

-- `invalidates` and `provides` can both be an array of `{entity: string, id?: string|number}` or a callback that returns such an array.
+- `invalidates` and `provides` can both be an array of `{entity: string, id?: string|number}`, an array of entity types such as `['User', 'Comment']`, or a callback that returns such an array.
 That function will be passed the result as the first argument and the argument originally passed into the `query` method as the second argument.
 - `updateUser` and `deleteUser` will now invalidate only queries that provided entities with these specific ids
 - likewise, `getUser` now provides an entity with a specific id
 - `listUsers` now provides all entities with id from the fetch result.
 Also, it provides a User with the id `"LIST"`.
 This id is chosen arbitrarily.
 It enables `createUser` to invalidate all list-type queries - after all, depending of the sort order, that newly created user could show up in any of those lists.